-As I enter my sixth year in office as the Judge of the Court of Common Pleas of Belmont County, Ohio, Probate/Juvenile Division, I remain steadfast in my devotion to the children and families of Belmont County and, rest assured, I will always attempt to provide the best possible outcomes for them and our community.
-Indeed, with the help of an outstanding staff, and a host of evidence-based programs in effect, this Court continues to provide comprehensive care and services to our most vulnerable populations while endeavoring to make certain that justice is a priority and is being served.
+In August of 2023, I began my sixth year as the Judge of the Court of Common Pleas of Belmont County, Ohio, Probate/Juvenile Division.
+Indeed, there have been many challenges over the past several years but, rest assured, I remain steadfast in my devotion to the children and families of Belmont County.
+That is, this court will always endeavor to provide the best possible outcomes for our community, and with the help of an experienced, talented staff, and a host of evidence-based programs, this court is providing comprehensive care and services to our most vulnerable individuals.
+Of course, we never lose sight of making certain that in all that we do, justice is being served and is of utmost priority.